Every year, moms share with me their wrestlings regarding Santa. I had them, too, when our children were little.

-The most important story to us is the one we will talk about the most, the one that our home reflects, and the one that we are most strategic about for our children.
+The most important story to us as parents is the one we will talk about the most with our children and the one that we will be most strategic about for our children.

 Terrell and I did tell the Santa story as a small part of our children’s home experience of Christmas.
 They had their picture taken on Santa’s lap, just like they had their picture taken with Disney characters in Disney World.
-When they came home talking about Santa-related events from school, I focused to be interested in them—and not the message of the activity.
+When they came home talking about Santa-related events from school, I listened with interest because this was a part of their experience that day.
 We made Christmas lists, baked cookies, sang carols, and watched some of the same Christmas classics on television that Terrell and I watched when we were kids.
 We read stories about Santa, Rudolph, and Frosty the Snowman—and we read storybooks about Jesus being born.

 Thank you for coming to earth for me, for my family, for this world.
 Fan into flame love and awe for you in my heart.
 Teach me how to share you, both boldly and gently.
 And may your love in me bend my heart to set tone and direction for our home.
 Amen.